Daethyra/Discord-AIU/README.md

 # Multi-Hooker 🎣

 Previously known as Discord-Image-Webhook, Multi-Hooker is a versatile Python script that sends images to any number of Discord webhooks.
 It can work with images from a specified folder or even the current working directory.

+Please see [Release v1.2]() for an automated webhook image-sender to a specified Discord webhook URL.

 ## Features 🌟